Black Hole Entropy, Quantum Corrections and EFT Transitions

 with $F$ being some $\mathbb{Z}_2$-graded (i.e., fermionic) operator.
 The advantage of using the index is that it can also be evaluated from the macroscopic perspective.
 It is indeed an euclidean path integral with proper boundary conditions (which can be explicitly determined in concrete examples).
 In general, a supersymmetric index does not coincide with the partition function.
 However, in particular setups one can actually prove that the index provides a good approximation to the partition function.
 In essence, what one has to ensure is that there are no large cancellations between the different supersymmetric states over which we are tracing.\footnote{In some examples this is automatically realized thanks to the symmetries exhibited by the configuration.
 In other case, the cancellation is avoided if the chemical potentials involved have complex phases.
-In general, though, there is not a unique, unambiguous prescription to find an appropriate $(-1)^F$ operator.} Then, what \cite{Ooguri:2004zv} suggests is that, despite \eqref{eq:entropy} not being constructed as an index, what it is truly computing in the context of Type IIA is the Legendre dual of $\mathcal{Z}_{\text{index}}$, and is therefore a protected quantity.
-Moreover, in the large charge expansion, we would also have $\mathcal{Z}_{\text{index}}\sim \mathcal{Z} $, so that it really computes the same quantity as $\mathcal{S}_{\text{micro}}$ and $\mathcal{S}_{\text{BH}}$, cf. eqs. \eqref{eq:microentropy} and \eqref{eq:macroentropy}.
+In general, though, there is not a unique, unambiguous prescription to find an appropriate $(-1)^F$ operator.} What \cite{Ooguri:2004zv} suggests then is that, despite \eqref{eq:entropy} not being constructed as an index, it truly computes the Legendre dual of $\mathcal{Z}_{\text{index}}$ in the context of Type IIA string theory, and is therefore protected.
+Moreover, in the large charge expansion, we would also have $\mathcal{Z}_{\text{index}}\sim \mathcal{Z} $, so that it really captures the same quantity as $\mathcal{S}_{\text{micro}}$ and $\mathcal{S}_{\text{BH}}$, cf. eqs. \eqref{eq:microentropy} and \eqref{eq:macroentropy}.